Skip to content

 Meet Our Team

-The REDDI Lab is composed of over 60 talented individuals who have contributed to the development of diagnostic tests that allow for rapid and expanded testing of the SARS-CoV-2 virus.
-In addition to advancements in tests, students receive training in clinical lab sciences that traditionally have not been available at Clemson, providing a valuable educational tool.
+The REDDI Lab has employed over 150 talented individuals who contributed to the development of diagnostic tests that allowed for rapid and expanded testing of the SARS-CoV-2 virus.

-Award-winning researchers helm the lab, providing leadership and guidance to undergraduate and graduate students.
-A full team directory is available.
+Award-winning researchers helm the lab, providing leadership and guidance to undergraduate and graduate students interested in receiving training in clinical laboratory sciences that have not been available at Clemson until now.

 Leadership Profiles